-The goal of Team Sunweb is to have an even minor competitive edge over the other teams.
-Winning in cycling is one of the toughest goals one can have.
-A rider is competing against 150 to 200 other top athletes and only one can win.
+The goal of Team Sunweb is to have a minor competitive edge over the other teams as a minimum.
+Winning in cycling is one of the toughest goals.
+A rider competes against 150 to 200 other top athletes and only one can win.
 Increasing the chance of winning even by a small margin is huge in cycling.
 Having that competitive advantage over the other teams is needed to excel.
-In the partnership with Team Sunweb we focus on this goal.
-Team Sunweb is provided with insights in optimal positioning and optimising the amount of supporting riders in the team (a.k.a. domestiques) by our data analysis.
+In the partnership with Team Sunweb, we focus on this goal.
+Team Sunweb is provided with insights into optimal positioning and optimizing the number of supporting riders in the team (a.k.a. domestiques) through our data analysis.
 For example, it was found that the thought of “the more helpers the better” doesn’t apply.
-Too many helpers will make your sprint train inflexible, the optimum can be found between three and six helpers in the final kilometres.
+Too many helpers will make your sprint train inflexible, the optimal number of helpers lies between three and six in the final kilometers.
 The analysis is performed on the basis of video and power data analysis.

-The sprint analysis focusses on optimising the performance in the bunch sprint1 of a race.
+The sprint analysis focusses on optimizing the performance in the bunch sprint1 of a race.
 There are three key factors for success, namely positioning, helpers and insight.
 Insight is one of the most difficult aspects to measure but is partially correlated with the positioning and helpers.
-In the research of the sprint we have investigated the positioning of the rider and the number of helpers related to the success of a race.
+In our sprint research, we investigated the positioning of the rider and the number of helpers related to the success of a race.

 Optimal positioning of a professional sprinter for a bunch sprint

-From the research we have determined what a sprinter’s optimal positioning is for the last 10 kilometres of the race.
-There is a narrow bandwidth of positioning where one has the highest chance of success compared to other positions.
-This can be seen as the optimal positioning for the last 10 kilometres and has been presented to the performance team of Team Sunweb in a scorecard format to provide guidelines to the coaches before and even real-time during the race based on the composition of the leading breakaway group.
+Based on our research, we determined a sprinter’s optimal position for the last 10 kilometers of the race.
+There is a narrow bandwidth of positioning where a rider has the highest chance of success compared to other positions.
+This can be seen as the optimal positioning for the last 10 kilometers and has been presented to the performance team of Team Sunweb in a scorecard format to provide guidelines to the coaches before and even real-time during the race based on the composition of the leading breakaway group.